abdullahejazjanjua/ML-4360/README.md

 ## Assignments
 You can find assignments [here](https://drive.google.com/drive/folders/17YkOlItn9PycNb5bT_O4nVlavlX0_VKQ).
 Each assignment is uploaded as a `.zip` file.

+> The course takes place during the summer, and as such assignments are uploaded during that time.
+They are removed afterwards.

 ### Assignment 01
 This assignment can be attempted after completing lectures 1 & 2.